 A short stretch of roadway with some rusting iron fence posts just off Fleet Lane in Woodlesford is all that survives of Water Haigh colliery.
 Compared to others in the area the pit was a relatively new one as its two main shafts were only sunk to the Silkstone and Beeston seams several years before the First World War.

 Coal was mined for about 60 years before closure in 1970 when the National Coal Board deemed it had run out of economically viable reserves.
-Before nationalisation in 1947 it was owned by Henry Briggs, Son and Company Ltd. and throughout its life the coal was carried away on the Aire and Calder Canal, by the railway, and by lorry.
+Before nationalisation in 1947 it was owned by Henry Briggs, Son and Company Ltd. and throughout its life the coal was carried away on the Aire and Calder Navigation, by the railway, and by lorry.

 The sinking of two deep shafts at Water Haigh began in 1908 when rights to mine the coal under land mainly owned by the Calverley family of Oulton Hall were acquired by the Briggs company, a long established firm which had been engaged in mining since the early 19th century, with pits at Methley, Whitwood and Normanton.

 Indeed Water Haigh was a relative newcomer on the local mining scene and had a relatively short life.
 Fanny Pit at Rothwell, owned by J. & J. Charlesworth opened in 1867 and outlived its neighbour at Woodlesford by 13 years.

 Glyn Edwards, who started as an apprentice mine surveyor at Water Haigh in 1956, believed that before 1908 there were already two shallower shafts on the site which Charlesworth’s Newmarket colliery had been using to extract coal from the Haigh Moor seam.
 In time they became disused and were known as No 2 and No 4 shafts.